oracle-livelabs/database/timesten/cache-introduction/12-dynamic-caching/dynamic-caching.md

   Table Type: Read Only
 ```

-Note that in this case the Autorefresh state is immediately set to _on_.
+Note the Autorefresh state is _Paused_.

 ```
-Autorefresh State: On
+Autorefresh State: Paused
 ```

-This is because you do not need to perform an initial load for a dynamic cache group (though it is possible to do so).
+Unlike static cache group, you do not need to perform an initial load for a dynamic cache group (though it is possible to do so).
+The Autofresh state is changed immediately from _Paused_ to _On_ after the first on-demand dynamic load operation.

 4. Disconnect from the cache as TTCACHEADM user.